LukaRitosa/ZavrsniRad/README.md

 (pristupljeno 21.7.2026.)

 Edwards, W., & Barron, F. H. (1994).
 SMARTS and SMARTER: Improved simple methods for multiattribute utility measurement.
 Organizational Behavior and Human Decision Processes, 60(3), 306–325.

+Olson, D. L. (1996).
+Decision aids for selection problems.
+Journal of the Operational Research Society, 48(5), 541-542.

+Patel, M. R., Vashi, M. P., & Bhatt, B. V. (2017).
+SMART–Multi-criteria decision-making technique for use in planning activities.
+New Horizons in Civil Engineering (NHCE 2017), 1–6.

 Saaty, T. L. and Ergu, D. (2015).
 When is a decision-making method trustworthy?
 Criteria for evaluating multi-criteria decision-making methods.
 International Journal of Information Technol-